Suor/battle-brothers-stdlib/README.md

 #### `choice(options, weights = null)`

-Randomly chooses on of the given options, if weights are passed then each option will be chosen with a probability proportional to its weight:
+Randomly chooses one of the given options, if weights are passed then each option will be chosen with a probability proportional to its weight:
 ```squirrel
 // Play a random sound
 local sound = Rand.choice(["curse_01.wav" "curse_02.wav"]);